bact/spdx-3-model/docs/format.md

 - Model file names are case-sensitive and shall be identical to the element they represent.
 - All model files shall be located within the `model/` directory.
-- Profiles should be organised into subdirectories (e.g., `Core/`, `Dataset/`).
+- Profiles shall be organised into subdirectories (e.g., `Core/`, `Dataset/`).
-- Elements should be categorised by their type in subdirectories (e.g., `Classes/`, `Datatypes/`, `Individuals/`, `Properties/`, `Vocabularies/`).
+- Elements shall be categorised by their type in subdirectories (e.g., `Classes/`, `Datatypes/`, `Individuals/`, `Properties/`, `Vocabularies/`).

 File and directory organisation: